lioncat21/LeetCode-OJ/No.349/README.md

 ### Example:
   Given nums1 = [1, 2, 2, 1], nums2 = [2, 2], return [2].
 ### Note:
-  1.Each element in the result must be unique.
+  >1.
+Each element in the result must be unique.
-  2.The result can be in any order.
+  >2.
+The result can be in any order.